Wednesday, 3 January 2018

-The feast of St. Thomas the Apostle is a double rite feast.
-The liturgical colour of the day is red.
+The feast of St. Thomas the Apostle is of double rite and its liturgical colour is red.
 According to tradition St. Thomas preached the Gospel in Asia and the Indian sub-continent.
 He is believed to have founded, inter alia, the St. Thomas Christians on the West coast of India, one of several groups using the East-Syrian family of liturgies.

-At Vespers yesterday the antiphons Hoc est praeceptum meum etc were sung with psalms 109, 110, 111, 112 & 116.
+At Vespers yesterday afternoon the antiphons Hoc est praeceptum meum etc were sung, doubled, with psalms 109, 110, 111, 112 & 116.
 The Office hymn was Exsultet caelum laudibus.
-The antiphon on the Magnificat was proper to the feast, Quia vidisti me etc. After the collect of the feast the Advent feria was commemorated with the Great 'O' Antiphon appointed for the 20th December O clavis David and the collect of the preceding Sunday.
-At Compline the preces are omitted.
+The antiphon on the Magnificat was proper to the feast, Quia vidisti me etc. After the collect of the feast the Advent feria was commemorated with the Great 'O' Antiphon appointed for the 20th December, O clavis David and the collect of the preceding Sunday.
+At Compline the preces were omitted.

 The antiphons sung at Lauds are sung in due order at the Horae Minores.
-At Prime the festal psalms (53, 118i & 118ii) are sung, the lectio brevis is Ibant Apostoli.
+At Prime the festal psalms (53, 118i & 118ii) are sung and the lectio brevis is Ibant Apostoli.

 Mass is sung after Terce.
-The Gloria is sung, the second collect is of the Advent feria (the oration from the previous Sunday).
+The Gloria is sung, the second collect is of the Advent feria (the collect of the preceding Sunday).
 The Creed is sung and the preface is of the Apostles.